Judge Market LogoJudgeMarketUS

 Online polls suffer from a well-documented set of problems.
 Self-selection bias means only people who care enough to click actually vote — and people who care enough to click are systematically different from the general population.
 Brigading allows organized groups to overwhelm results.
 And the lack of any cost to voting means there is no filter for thoughtfulness.
 A historian who has spent thirty years studying Napoleon Bonaparte counts exactly the same as someone who clicked a button while half-watching a YouTube video.

 Gallup and Pew produce higher-quality polls, but even these are snapshots — conducted once and rarely repeated.
 They tell you what Americans thought in one week of one year.
-They cannot capture the continuous evolution of reputation over time.
+They cannot capture the continuous evolution of public consensus over time.

 Rankings Are Biased